realityinspector/stripe-market-boostrap/development/notebook/README.md

-# Development Notebook for Stripe Connect Marketplace
+# Stripe Connect Marketplace Development Notebook

 ## ATTENTION AI AGENTS
-This development notebook is designed to help you manage the development of the Stripe Connect Marketplace application.
-It provides structured documentation, task tracking, and guidelines to ensure consistent development across AI collaborators.
+This development notebook contains all documentation, tasks, decisions, and standards for the Stripe Connect Marketplace project.
+Use this notebook as your primary guide for development.

+## Project Overview

+The Stripe Connect Marketplace is a mobile platform for connecting vendors and customers, with a robust payment processing system powered by Stripe Connect.
+The platform supports:

+- Vendor onboarding with Stripe Connect
+- Product listing and management
+- Customer shopping and checkout
+- Payment processing and vendor payouts
+- Administrative oversight and platform management

+The system follows a Bootstrap Flywheel Pattern with admin-first development, emphasizing data integrity, security, and comprehensive testing.

 ## Notebook Structure

-The notebook is organized as follows:
+This development notebook is organized into several sections:

-- **README.md** - This file, providing an overview of the notebook structure
+- **Tasks**: Current, backlog, completed, and blocked tasks
-- **AI_AGENT_GUIDE.md** - Specific instructions for AI agents working on this project
+  - `/tasks/CURRENT.md` - Active tasks being worked on
-- **tasks/** - Task tracking and management
-  - CURRENT.md - Currently active tasks
+  - `/tasks/BACKLOG.md` - Future tasks not yet started
-  - BACKLOG.md - Tasks planned for future implementation
-  - COMPLETED.md - Tasks that have been completed
+  - `/tasks/COMPLETED.md` - Tasks that have been completed
-  - BLOCKED.md - Tasks that are blocked and reasons
+  - `/tasks/BLOCKED.md` - Tasks that are blocked by dependencies

-- **logs/** - Development logs
+- **Logs**: Development logs, failure records, and decisions
-  - DAILY_LOG.md - Daily development activities and progress
+  - `/logs/DAILY_LOG.md` - Daily development activities and progress
-  - FAILURE_LOG.md - Documentation of failures and resolution steps
+  - `/logs/FAILURE_LOG.md` - Record of failures and their resolutions
-  - DECISION_LOG.md - Record of important architectural and implementation decisions
+  - `/logs/DECISION_LOG.md` - Documentation of key decisions made

-- **workflows/** - CI/CD and deployment workflows
+- **Workflows**: CI/CD and release processes
-  - CI_COMPLIANCE.md - Compliance requirements for CI/CD pipeline
+  - `/workflows/CI_COMPLIANCE.md` - CI/CD compliance requirements
-  - RELEASE_PROCESS.md - Steps for releasing new versions
-- **docs/** - Documentation
+  - `/workflows/RELEASE_PROCESS.md` - Release process documentation

+- **Docs**: Standards and review guidelines
-  - STANDARDS.md - Coding standards and guidelines
+  - `/docs/STANDARDS.md` - Development standards for the project
-  - REVIEW_CHECKLIST.md - Checklist for code reviews
+  - `/docs/REVIEW_CHECKLIST.md` - Checklist for code reviews

 ## Workflow for AI Agents

-1. **Orientation**: Read through this README.md and AI_AGENT_GUIDE.md to understand the project structure and guidelines.
-2. **Task Review**: Check the tasks/CURRENT.md file to understand the currently active tasks.
-3. **Implementation**: Implement the required changes, following the coding standards in docs/STANDARDS.md.
-4. **Documentation**: Update the logs/DAILY_LOG.md with your progress and any decisions made.
-5. **Testing**: Ensure all tests pass before submitting changes.
-6. **Handoff**: Update task status and provide detailed notes for the next AI agent.
+When working on this project, follow this workflow:

+1. **Read the AI_AGENT_GUIDE.md** for AI-specific guidance
+2. **Check CURRENT.md** for active tasks and priority
+3. **Focus on blocked tasks first** if you can unblock them
+4. **Document your work** in DAILY_LOG.md
+5. **Follow the standards** in STANDARDS.md
+6. **Record significant decisions** in DECISION_LOG.md
+7. **Log failures** in FAILURE_LOG.md
+8. **Update task statuses** as you make progress

 ## Critical Rules

-1. **Test Coverage**: All changes must have associated tests.
+1. **Safe Database Operations**: Never perform destructive database operations.
+Use ORMs for safe migrations.
+2. **Security First**: Implement proper authentication, authorization, and CSRF protection.
+3. **Data Integrity**: Ensure data integrity at all layers of the application.
+4. **Comprehensive Testing**: Maintain high test coverage across all components.
-2. **Documentation**: Document all significant changes and decisions.
+5. **Documentation**: Document all significant changes, decisions, and features.
-3. **Error Handling**: Implement robust error handling for all user-facing features.
+6. **Error Handling**: Implement robust error handling for all operations.
-4. **Security**: Follow security best practices, especially for payment processing.
-5. **Compliance**: Ensure all code follows Stripe Connect compliance requirements.
+7. **API Design**: Follow RESTful API design principles with consistent error responses.
+8. **Responsive Design**: Ensure all interfaces work on various device sizes.
+9. **Performance**: Monitor and optimize performance of key operations.
+10. **Stripe Integration**: Follow Stripe's best practices for Connect marketplace integration.

+## Key Technologies

+- **Frontend**: React Native for mobile applications
+- **Backend**: Express.js REST API
+- **Database**: PostgreSQL for data storage
+- **Payment Processing**: Stripe Connect
+- **Testing**: Comprehensive automated testing suite
+- **CI/CD**: Automated deployment pipeline with quality checks

-## Current Status
+## Project Status
-The Stripe Connect Marketplace is under active development, with a focus on addressing test failures in the Stripe integration, authentication flow, and payment processing.
-The current priority is to fix these issues to establish a stable testing infrastructure.

-Priority areas:
+- Current test success rate: 27/33 (82%)
-1. Fixing Stripe Connect vendor onboarding
+- Critical issues: Authentication, Stripe Connect onboarding
-2. Resolving payment intent creation failures
-3. Addressing authentication route issues
-4. Fixing UI test failures for registration and login
+- In progress: Fixing failed tests, implementing CSRF protection